justinldutcher/MasonCityPoliceScanner.github.io/README.md

     GPS Data
     EMails

-Cell Phone Mapping
-The data we obtain from operator for subscriber information shows much more data then phone numbers, time of the call and duration.
-We can answer your questions

 Mason City Forensic can show such data as:

     Which cell tower(s) handled a call, text message or data (such as web browsing)